OFFICE OF THE UNITED STATES ATTORNEY

 FOR IMMEDIATE RELEASE

-KANSAS CITY, Mo. – John F. Wood, United States Attorney for the Western District of Missouri, announced that a former Buchanan County, Mo., official pleaded guilty in federal court today to embezzling $118,000 from Social Security payments intended for dependent or disabled clients served by her office.
+SPRINGFIELD, Mo. – Beth Phillips, United States Attorney for the Western District of Missouri, announced that the former president of the National Association of Government Employees local at Fort Leonard Wood pleaded guilty in federal court today to embezzling from the union.

-Bonnie Sue Lawson, 68, of St. Joseph, Mo., waived her right to a grand jury and pleaded guilty before U.S. District Judge Gary A. Fenner this afternoon to a federal information that charges her with stealing public money.
+Garold W. Lawson, Sr., 67, of St. Robert, Mo., waived his right to a grand jury and pleaded guilty before U.S. District Judge Richard E. Dorr to the charge contained in a federal information.

-This case is being prosecuted by Assistant U.S. Attorney K. Michael Warner.
-It was investigated by the Federal Bureau of Investigation, the Social Security Administration – Office of Inspector General, the St. Joseph, Mo., Police Department and the Missouri Department of Health and Senior Services..
+This case is being prosecuted by Assistant U.S. Attorney Douglas C. Bunch.
+It was investigated by the Office of Labor-Management Standards, U.S. Department of Labor.

 This news release, as well as additional information about the office of the United States Attorney for the Western District of Missouri, is available on-line at